jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 ************************************************
 ## GrowthType (P)

-This entry applies only to plants and records the plant/algae type, based mainly on architectural organization.
+This entry applies only to plants and records the plant/algae type, based mainly on architectural organisation.
+This information is intended mostly for internal use and reflects how our PDF library is organized on our servers, as well as the tab in the Matrix Stacked file where the matrices are stored.

 Possible values are: